-The ‘oneworld award’ is a special type of booking that allows you to fly with oneworld airlines up to 35,000 miles with up to five stopovers – which is enough for a round-the-world journey, though you don’t have to fly RTW if you don’t want to (more on that later).
+The ‘oneworld award’ is a special type of booking that allows you to fly with oneworld member airlines up to 35,000 miles.
+That’s enough for a round-the-world journey (though you don’t have to fly RTW if you don’t want to – more on that later).

-Since you can spend up to 278,000 Qantas Points on a return business class fare to Europe or the USA, flying 35,000 miles with 5 stopovers for a similar price is superb value.
+Since you can spend up to 318,000 Qantas Points on a return business class fare from Australia to Europe or the USA, flying 35,000 miles with 5 stopovers for a similar price is superb value.

-The main ‘catch’ with the oneworld award is that it can be time consuming to research flights and make the booking, so here are some tips to make the job easier.
+The main ‘catch’ is that it can be time consuming and difficult to research and book flights, so here are some tips to make the job easier.

 The rules